dell-asm/dell-brocade/docs/config_membership_update.md

 # Usage
 # --------------------------------------------------------------------------
    Refer to the examples in the manifest directory.
-   The following files capture the details for the sample init.pp and supported files:
+   The following file capture the details for the sample init.pp and supported files:

-    - sample_config_membership.pp
+    - sample_init.pp_config_membership_update

    A user can create an init.pp file based on the above sample files and call the "puppet device" command , for example:
    # puppet device